prof18/Filmatic/README.md

 - `TMDB_KEY`

 N.B.
-The system environment variables are mandatory to make the CI work
+The system environment variables are mandatory to make the CI work.

 ## License